 Coffee Roasters

-You can leave the roasting process up to a professional, or you can do it yourself at home.
+You can leave the roasting process to a professional or do it yourself at home.
 Either way, different types of roasting techniques can add an entirely new dimension to your coffee experience.

 What Happens During the Roasting Process?

-First of all, the coffee bean is a shade of green before it’s roasted.
-At this point, the coffee bean is pretty much tasteless.
+First, the coffee bean is a shade of green before it’s roasted.
+At this point, it is pretty much tasteless.
 Those subtle notes and flavors are only released once the coffee beans go through the roasting process.

-During the roasting process, the coffee beans lose moisture and inflate.
-Of course, they’ll also turn varying shades of brown.
+During the roasting process, the coffee beans lose moisture and inflate, and they also turn varying shades of brown.

-By far, the most crucial part of the roasting process, however, is the fact that it creates a chemical transformation in the beans.
-Certain chemical compounds break down cause the release of flavors in the beans.
+The most crucial part of the roasting process, however, is that it creates a chemical transformation in the beans.
+Certain chemical compounds break down, releasing flavors in the beans.

 Sounds pretty complicated, right?